 May 1st is the National deadline for college decisions.
-By this date you will need to sort through your acceptances and commit to a college by placing a deposit.
-If you are struggling with your decision, here are some tips to help you sort through your options and make the right college choice.
+By this date, you will need to sort through your acceptances and commit to a college by placing a deposit.
+If you are struggling with your decision, here are some tips to help you sort t.hrough your options and make the right college choice.

-Visits often clinch the decision.
-If you visited during junior year, that was a long time ago and you may have a very different perspective now.
+Visit or revisit your final choices.
+Often visits clinch the decision.
+If you visited during junior year, that was a long time ago, and you may have a different perspective now.
 Many colleges offer admitted student events.
-Visiting a college when you’ve been accepted can be a very different experience than visiting before you applied.
-Sometimes students are afraid to “fall in love” with a college if they don’t know if they will be admitted or can afford it.
-It is also a possibility that visiting again you will be able to look beyond prestige or status and better consider if the school is a good fit.
+Visiting a college when you’ve been admitted can be a different experience than visiting before applying.
+Sometimes students are afraid to “fall in love”possibleege if they don’t know if they will be admitted or can afford it.
+It is also possible to look beyond prestige or status by visiting again and better consider if the school is genuinely a good fit for you.

 Weigh financial offers

-Remember that grants don’t need to be paid back but loans do.
+Remember that grants don’t need to be paid back, but loans do.
 If you are taking out student loans, set aside an hour to work with student loan calculators.
-Make sure you absolutely understand how much debt you will be taking out by the end of college and what sort of monthly payment you can expect to make.
+Make sure you understand how much debt you will be taking out by the end of college and what sort of monthly payment you can expect to make.
 Consider the average time to graduation and see how that will affect your costs.
 Even a single year of extra tuition can add a huge amount to the final price-tag.
 Encourage your parents to talk openly and honestly with you about costs and what they are comfortable with.
-While it is important you attend a college that is a good fit, your needs always need to be weighed with other family priorities including your parents’ retirement and the education of your siblings.
+While it is important you attend a college that is a good fit, your needs always need to be weighed with other family priorities, including your parents’ retirement and the education of your siblings.

 Take a closer look at academics

-If you have planned majors in mind take the time to look in-depth at the course offerings and read about the work of professors in the department.
-Check the webpages for your major and look for recent news.
-Do students seem activity engaged in learning?
+If you have planned majors in mind, take the time to look in-depth at the course offerings and read about the work of professors in the department.
+Check the web pages for your major and look for recent news.
+Do students seem actively engaged in learning?
 Are there special programs at the school that you hope to participate in?

-Think about where will you be happiest
+Think about where you will be the happiest